premiere-sh/interface/README.md

 # ♦️ Premiere Interface

-A crypto web-app enabling gamers to participate in tournaments and receive $Premiere for their wins.
+A crypto web-app enabling gamers to participate in tournaments and receive `$PREM` for their wins.

 ## Usage